arconia-io/arconia-migrations/docs/spring-ai.md

 The `io.arconia.rewrite.spring.ai.UpgradeSpringAi_1_1` recipe automates many of the changes introduced in Spring 1.1.0.
 You can use it to update your project to the latest Spring AI 1.1.x release.

+The recipes use the foundational recipes from [OpenRewrite](https://docs.openrewrite.org), including recipes for working with Java, Gradle, and Maven.

 There are multiple options for applying such a recipe to your project.
 In any case, you might need to update the version number of the Spring AI BOM manually after running the recipe (e.g. `1.0.0-M6` -> `1.1.0`) since it's not always updated automatically depending on how your project is configured.

 ### Using the Arconia CLI